talkowski-lab/variant-interpretation/README.md

 ### Deployment and execution:
 * A [Google Cloud](https://cloud.google.com/) account.
 * A workflow execution system supporting the [Workflow Description Language](https://openwdl.org/) (WDL), such as [Cromwell](https://github.com/broadinstitute/cromwell) (v36 or higher).
 A dedicated server is highly recommended.
-* [cromshell](https://github.com/broadinstitute/cromshell) for interacting with a dedicated Cromwell server.
+* [cromshell](https://github.com/broadinstitute/cromshell) for interacting with a dedicated Cromwell server or a Terra account
+* A vcf file output from the [GATK-SV pipeline](https://github.com/broadinstitute/gatk-sv)

 ## <a name="denovo">De novo SV discovery</a>
 Filters <i>de novo</i> SV obtained from [GATK-SV](https://github.com/broadinstitute/gatk-sv) to improve specificity of <i>de novo</i> SV calls.
 The filtering is based on a combination of site-specific and sample-specific metrics: